frontenddogma/web-development-glossary/manuscript/c.md

 : → Branch

 CodePen
 : An online community for testing and showcasing user-created HTML, CSS, and JavaScript code snippets.
-It functions as an online code editor and learning environment, where developers can create code snippets, called "pens," test, and share them.
+It functions as an online code editor and learning environment, where developers can create code snippets, called “pens,” test, and share them.
 Codepen was founded in 2012.&nbsp;[†](#w-codepen) ℹ︎&nbsp;[codepen.io](https://codepen.io/)

 Coding guidelines
 : Rules for how code is to be designed and formatted.
 Coding guidelines are usually established in organizations with several developers and development teams.